E2 Visa Processing Time

 E2 Change of Status Processing Times

 Where you are when you apply for the E2 will determine how long the E2 processing time will be.
 For applicants who are in the United States on lawful nonimmigrant status, they can apply directly with USCIS.
 This will be a change of status process and will result in E2 status rather than an E2 visa.
-The forms needed to file for a change of status to E2 status will be the I-539 and I-129.
-As of Feb.
-19, 2022, USCIS is processing Form I-129s for E2 status in 5.5 months to 7.5 months.
-Up to date processing times can be checked at https://egov.uscis.gov/processing-times/.
+The forms required to request a change of status to E-2 include Form I-539 and Form I-129.
+USCIS processing times vary by form and service center, and current timelines can be reviewed on the USCIS Processing Times page.
 Remember though, the process can be expedited if the candidate applies for premium processing (Form I-907) and pays the fee of $2500.
 USCIS guarantees that either a decision or an RFE will be sent within 15 calendar days.

 E2 Status vs. E2 Visa